 Sometimes when I write, I use words or phrases that are hard to understand.
-Whether its slang, game jargon or even Japanese, I oftentimes find myself saying things that only me or a friend of mine would understand.
+Especially if English isn’t your first language.
+Whether its slang, game jargon, memes or even Japanese, I oftentimes find myself saying things that only me or a close friend of mine would understand.

 This page will serve as a glossary of words that I may use in my guides and forget to define.
 Think of it as a BK Dictionary.
 If I ever use a word that isn’t exactly easy to understand, I will reference its definition on this page.